EhsanOmics/RnaSeq-pipeline/README.md

 🧬 RNA-Seq Pipeline

 A reproducible and scalable RNA-seq analysis pipeline built with Snakemake and R, designed for differential expression analysis and statistical visualization.
-This demonstration pipeline simulates a complete RNA-seq workflow from FASTQ to publication-ready plots, ideal for showcasing reproducibility and workflow design.
+This mock pipeline simulates a full RNA-seq workflow from FASTQ to publication-ready plots, ideal for showcasing reproducibility, workflow design, and scientific branding.

+---

 🚀 Features